 Beta-alanine does appears to partly show increased time to volitional exhaustion by reducing the perception of fatigue, which has been replicated in college-level footballers as well as older individuals with 2.4g (55-92) and shows some additive effects with Creatine supplementation.
 The aforementioned study on college-level athletes noted a discord between subjective ratings of fatigue (which reached significance) and fatigue as measured by a Wingate anaerobic test, which merely trended towards anti-fatigue.

-May reduce the perception of fatigue during near-exhaustive exercise, and at least one study in elderly persons suggests improve neural function and possibly less falls secondary to that
+Beta-alanine may reduce the perception of fatigue during near-exhaustive exercise, and at least one study in elderly people suggests an improved neural function effect, as well as a lower risk of falling.

 Beta-alanine supplementation, when administered to strength athletes, does not seem to enhance 1 rep maximal strength nor isometric strength in isolation although this is somewhat contested, as the improvements in power over time in resistance trained males have been noted to have their rate increased with beta-alanine at 4.8g daily over 30 days.
 Creatine supplementation may have its efficacy at improving peak power output enhanced by beta-alanine slightly.
 Another study in Sprinters noted that while beta-alanine (4.8g for 4 weeks) was able to improve muscular endurance during repeated maximal contractions, it failed to exert improvements in power during a 400m sprint test.